This post may contain affiliate links. Please read my disclosure policy for more details.

 This vegan dipping sauce lasts up to 4 days in the fridge, stored in an airtight container.

 If you’re looking for more vegan dipping sauces you might have a look at this amazing beetroot hummus, ready in 5 minutes.
-Or, if you fancy more vegan recipes perfect for a party, don’t miss out this collection of delicious and easy vegan appetizers!
+Or, if you fancy more vegan recipes perfect for a party, don’t miss out on this collection of delicious and easy vegan appetizers!

 If you make this vegan tzatziki, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x